 In my opinion the environmental reason alone will pretty much eliminate considering the team based pay model for the salon.
 But the next reason will quantify in the form of dollars why this form of compensation will not work in the salon industry.
 You can’t achieve the necessary economy of scale.

 One of the essential requirements of the team based compensation model is the need to communicate results on a regular basis.
 Without some form of initial goals and quantifiable outcomes there is no feedback to the team members.
 For the salon the first issue relates to identifying goals.
 What should be your goals?
 Well as an owner there are really only three goals in business.
 I explain these in detail in other articles but for the sake of this article I’ll keep it short.

 - Generate a high level of satisfaction for the customer

 In the salon industry generating maximum profits is usually a direct correlation with maximizing the utility of all existing chairs and stations.
-Basically all the stations should have uptimes of more than 90%.
+Basically, all the stations should have uptime of more than 90%.
 With this level of operations, the salon can generate the maximum revenues and create the greatest amount of margin to cover overhead expenses and ultimately greater profitability.

 As I stated above, the front desk person is absolutely the single most important individual in keeping the stations busy.
 As the uptime increases the staff gets plenty of customers to earn a decent income and when there is a lot of activity going on, the staff feels more secure in their employment.
 The final goal is of course customer satisfaction.
 This is usually measured in customer retention.
 If retention drops then management should question why there is a decrease.
 Often this is done via customer surveys and monitoring by management.